09ejacob/Robot-World-simulation-and-digital-twin/README.md

 2. At the top, there should be various options for loading in the robot under the *World Controls* frame.
     - Toggling the `Enable Cameras` option, decides whether or not the attached cameras should load in when loading in the robot.
 This is useful due to camera initialization potentially being slow.
     - Different variations of the robot can be selected from the `Select Grab USD` dropdown.
 This changes the type of gripper that the robot is fitted with.
 There are two types: surface gripper and bottle gripper.
+    - There are a couple of inputs for specifying the refresh rate for the physics and rendering.
+        - Changing the `Physics Rate (Hz)` changes the update frequency of the physics simulation.
+Changing this value, changes the accuracy of the physics calculations.
+However, higher values are more resource intensive.
+        - Changing the `Rendering Rate (Hz)` changes the update frequency of the rendering inside Isaac Sim.
+Lowering this value can be used for speeding up the simulation.
     - Pressing the `LOAD` button should make the robot appear with no scenario selected.
 3. From here it is possible to either run a scenario, or control the robot manually.
     - Under the *Scenario* frame, it is possible to select and load a one of several scenarios made for the robot.